microsoft/FluidFramework/packages/dds/tree/docs/undo/README.md

 ## Undo Model and Semantics

 There are several different choices for what the semantics of undo could be.
-At the same time, there are several different undo-related workflows that consuming application may want to support.
+At the same time, there are several different undo-related workflows that consuming applications may want to support.
 Understanding those workflows and uncovering what undo semantics would best serve them is still a work in progress, but two key points have emerged in that space:

-1. Undo as a feature very important in that it is likely to be the only/primary way that end users access document history.
+1. Undo as a feature is very important in that it is likely to be the only/primary way that end users access document history.
 2. While we can offer advanced/powerful undo semantics, most applications are likely to adopt a workflow that is simple for users to grasp,